Full year & 1st semester

 *60 ECTS must be obtained before starting your exchange at UvA.

 During the application process, you will be asked to fill in a course wish list.
-We are working on the course list for the Exchange Programme Humanities of 2021-22.
-For now, please refer to last year's list when selecting courses on your wish list.

 After your application has been accepted, more information on visa procedures will be sent to you if applicable.
 Exchange students will also receive the digital UvA Start Magazine and Start Newsletters.